Mera Naam Joker: Chapter II

 Raju and his ill mother move to several cities over the years before coming to Bombay.
 Now an adult, Raju is working as a clown at a local fair.
 When a group of Russian entertainers come to Gemini Circus to promote Indo-Soviet relations, he sneaks in with them and pockets their first payment.
 Raju claims that he is the Russian ringleader, which immediately causes Gemini's own ringleader, Sher Singh, to conspire against him.
-During his initial performance, Sher Singh switched off the lights, which lands Raju in a dangerous situation.
+During his initial performance, Sher Singh switches off the lights, which lands Raju in a dangerous situation.
 After the actual ringmaster comes in, Sher Singh saves Raju and brings him to a meeting to explain himself.
 Raju explains that he needed a job to take care of his mother, and that he had to resort to this drama to get into the circus.
 Realizing his potential, circus owner Mahendra Kumar hires him.
 Marina, the lead trapezist, also notices him, and despite the language barrier, they become close.
 He comes back to his mother and tells her that he got a job, but leaves out the details.
 She hopes that he will be able to find a wife to "complete" the family.
 Soon, Raju is hired as a clown, and eventually he and Marina fall in love, with his toy clown being given away once again.
 However, Mahendra reminds him that the artists will be going back soon, and discourages his love.
 Raju and Marina meet again, and Marina realizes that his mother sees her as his future wife.
 She visits her again, but leaves her the toy clown departs tearfully.
 Raju's mother realizes through the poster that wrapped the toy that he is a clown once again, and rushes to the circus on the day of the Russians' last performance.
 Seeing him on the trapeze, Raju's mother dies, being reminded of the accident which caused her husband's death.
 Despite his sorrow, Raju performs as a clown that night.
 Afterwards, he decides to resign, citing his mother death.
 The chapter ends with Raju seeing Marina off at the airport.